HaylzRandom/mini-js-projects/projects/password-generator/README.md

-# 3D Background Boxes
+# Password Generator

-Small JS project that will display a GIF as a full size box and when the Magic button is clicked, magic happens!
+Small JavaScript project that will allow a user to generate a password from different options and copy to their clipboard

 ## Usage

-The purpose of this project was to create a fun little component ti display an image/video in a different way
+The purpose of this project was to create a component that will allow a user to select a number of options to generate a password and will also allow a user to copy the password to their clipboard

 ## Tech Stack